-SIMS analyses were carried out for two fluorite crystals containing pyrite inclusions in their rims (Fig. 4).
-Five pyrite crystals in PP18S3 sample have δ34S values varying from -23.1 to -24.9 ‰v-cDT.
-The sulfur isotopic ratio of pyrite from PP18S7 sample varies from -19.9 to -24.7 ‰v-cDT.
-The mean of δ34S values for PP18S3 and PP18S7 are -24.2 and -23.6 ‰v-cDT, respectively.
-Two-sigma uncertainty is below 0.4 ‰v-cDT.
+SIMS analyses were carried out for two fluorite crystals containing pyrite inclusions in their rims (Figure 4).
+Five pyrite crystals in PP18S3 sample have δ^{34} S values varying from -23.1 to -24.9 ‰{V-CDT}.
+The sulfur isotopic ratio of pyrite from PP18S7 sample varies from -19.9 to -24.7 ‰{V-CDT}.
+The mean of δ^{34} S values for PP18S3 and PP18S7 are -24.2 and -23.6 ‰{V-CDT}, respectively.
+Two-sigma uncertainty is below 0.4 ‰{V-CDT}.

-Figure 4: Location of SIMS analyses and the δ^{34} S measurements presented in \mathcal{W}{V-CDT} for (a) sample PP18S3 and (b) sample PP18S7.
-295 Micro-photographs in upper half are in transmitted plane polarized light and microphotographs in the bottom are gold metallized zoomed areas in reflected plane polarized light.
+Figure 4: Location of SIMS spots for δ^{34} S measurements presented in ‰V-CDT for (a) sample PP18S3 and (b) sample PP18S7.
+Micro-photographs are in transmitted plane polarized light for the entire sample (upper left) and in reflected plane polarized light on gold metallized zo

-4.3 SR-XRF mapping
+300 4.3 SR-XRF mapping

-We studied in detail two samples that contain the last two generations of fluorite (Fl{geo} and Fl{og} described above) to investigate geochemical heterogeneities.
-PP18S7 shows several pyrite crystals at various depths while PP18S15 shows a single 300 pyrite at the surface of the sample (Fig. 5a and 5b respectively).
-Synchrotron radiation XRF mapping of a transect from Fl{geo} to Fl{og}2 shows areas of lower concentration of Ca within the Fl{og}2 exclusively (Fig. 5b), and higher concentrations of substituted elements such as Zr, Y, Sr, U, Th and Pb (Fig. 5a).
-Lead is present both into pyrite crystals (Fig.
+We studied in detail a sample that contains the last two generations of fluorite (Fl{geo} and Fl{og} described above) to investigate geochemical heterogeneities.
+Synchrotron radiation XRF mapping of a transect from Fl{geo} and $Fl{og}2$ shows areas of lower concentration of Ca within the $Fl{og}2$ exclusively, and higher concentrations of substituted elements such as Y, Sr, U and Pb (Figure 5).